This article was updated on August 3rd, 2023

 Below are two pictures of roundworms in a dog’s poop (stools).
 Roundworms tend to be about the thickness of a pencil (or slightly smaller) and long like this:

-The two most common species seen in dogs are Toxascaris leonina and Toxocara canis.
+The two most common species of roundworms seen in dogs are Toxascaris leonina and Toxocara canis.
 These worms feed off partially digested food in the intestines, diverting essential nutrients from dog to worm.
 Puppies seem to be most affected since they tend to have weaker immune systems than adult dogs.

 Roundworms can be passed from infected to uninfected dogs in several ways.
 One way they are passed is from a mother to her puppies.
 When a pregnant dog is infected with roundworms, (or she has encysted larvae in her body from a previous infection), she can pass the larvae stage of the roundworm through the placenta to the developing puppies or through milk when puppies are nursing.
 It is critical to have your vet deworm any pregnant dogs and puppies, even if you haven’t seen worms in their stools.